 So that's the theory covered.
 Now let's take a closer look at some real-life applications.
 These are some of the main areas that come together in a shared services system where multiple help desks come together to operate:

-• IT services - Technical support, infrastructure support, application development, information security and cyber resilience, and data storage and management.
+- IT services - Technical support, infrastructure support, application development, information security and cyber resilience, and data storage and management.

-• HR services Onboarding, days off, holidays, or any other services provided by Human Resources.
+- HR services - Onboarding, days off, holidays, or any other services provided by Human Resources.

-• Finance services - Accounting, accounts payable, accounts receivable, budgeting, charging, procurement, and other financial processes across the organization.
+- Finance services - Accounting, accounts payable, accounts receivable, budgeting, charging, procurement, and other financial processes across the organization.

-• Facilities' services - Building maintenance, repairs, and security services.
+- Facilities' services - Building maintenance, repairs, and security services.

 A good industry example to see this in action is healthcare shared services.
 This refers to a model in the healthcare industry where various healthcare organizations, such as hospitals, GP surgeries, medical centers, urgent care centers, and clinics, collaborate to centralize and standardize healthcare support functions.
 The objective is to improve operational efficiency, reduce risk, and enhance the quality of healthcare services delivered to patients.

-InvGate Service Desk was designed for ITSM but also smoothly expands its functionalities to cover the needs of shared services.
+InvGate Service Management was designed for ITSM but also smoothly expands its functionalities to cover the needs of shared services.
 Through its Service Desk, users across organizations can both receive and process service requests in an accessible and organized way.

 This allows your operational divisions to enhance their procedures and fully adopt the advantages of comprehensive digital projects.

 In fact, multiple clients use it that way.
-Just to name one example, Peoples Bank went from handling more than 20 email accounts to enrolling 24 different departments into InvGate Service Desk, and now they use it on a daily basis.
+Just to name one example, Peoples Bank went from handling more than 20 email accounts to enrolling 24 different departments into InvGate Service Management, and now they use it on a daily basis.

 "We are one full support department now, which is amazing, even though it's spanning so many groups and teams.
 It's one place to go for help.
 And from an end user perspective, that's just amazing."
+Megan Engels |

 The most helpful features to achieve a shared service center are:

-• Service catalog - You can create a complete and detailed service catalog on the tool that signposts users to the correct business function by acting as a central source of all live services offered by the organization.
+- Service catalog - You can create a complete and detailed service catalog on the tool that signposts users to the correct business function by acting as a central source of all live services offered by the organization.
 This helps encourage them to find what they are looking for more easily.

-• Self service portal and knowledge base - InvGate Service Desk’s self service portal makes it easy for users to track their own tickets.
+- Self service portal and knowledge base - InvGate Service Management’s self service portal makes it easy for users to track their own tickets.
 This works along with the centralized knowledge base that provides access to relevant data and instructions on how to solve common issues, reducing the overall Ticket Volume.
 And, the same goes here than above; it’s ease of use makes it ideal when designing these resources for a shared services model, where you have to put together information from many different departments.

 These are just a few of the features that the tool operates to coordinate support offering across different departments at an enterprise level.
 Want to see them in action?
-Request our 30-day free trial or book a call with our experts
+Request our 30-day free trial or book a call with our experts!

 AI in shared services